 As soon as you know you're going to be late, call the office and let them know the situation.
 Apologize and ask if it's still OK for you to come at your updated estimated arrival time, or ask if they want to reschedule the interview for a different time and date.
 If Google Maps fails to locate the office, putting you behind, don't panic.
 Call the office as soon as you realize you can't find it and ask for specific directions.
 They will likely appreciate your initiative!

 Nervous feelings and anxiety are a part of the interview process for most people.
 If you feel nervous before the interview, take a few deep breaths, meditate, take a quick and casual walk, and pull yourself together.

-Don't let minor emergencies get in the way of landing your dream job.
+If you need to reschedule a job interview, don't let minor emergencies get in the way of landing your dream job.
 Everyone knows that they can sometimes happen at the most inopportune time.
 Emergencies happen in everyday life, and how you handle them will show your potential employer how you will handle work emergencies if you were hired.

 The bottom line?
 Be proactive, plan ahead, and go into your interview with a smile, positive attitude, and firm handshake even if you've hit a little snag beforehand.
 We know you've prepared to do your best, so move forward with confidence!